 Semi-trucks are a literally huge hazard on the highway.
-According to an Atlanta injury lawyer, truck drivers must follow strict regulations and rules to driving on the highway to keep other drivers safe from a serious damages or harm.
+Federal regulations require truck drivers to follow strict rules to driving on the highway to keep other drivers safe from a serious damages or harm.
 When driving, be mindful about your space with trucks.
 Never drive in their blind spots or the "No Zones".
 If you witness a semi-truck driving recklessly, report it immediately.

 Potholes are one of the biggest headaches and damage causing hazards on the road.
 Forbes magazine says potholes cause billions of dollars in vehicle damages per year.
 When driving, stay focused and try your best to avoid potholes with strategic driving.
 Avoid sudden braking if you are about to drive over one.
 This makes it worse.
 If you see a pothole in your town, don't be afraid to report it.
 Do some research on how to report one in your city.

 Both are in the same category of water related hazards.
 Wet roads and rain make the roads slick and difficult to spot any other hazards such as potholes.
 Rain itself can cause visibility issues for drivers.
 The best approach to driving in wet or rainy conditions is to decrease your speed and increase your stopping time.
 Another good tip is to have your tires and windshield wipers checked.
 If they are worn down, have those replaced just in time before the rainy season.